Home

 As a much older person, she visited the National Memorial Arboretum near Lichfield, Staffordshire.
 She reflected that there were many military memorials, but nothing to honour the millions of civilians who had died or suffered, directly or indirectly, as a result of war.
 She raised a concern with her local Quaker meeting.
 Things kept growing from there.
 Joyce died in 2018, knowing that the NMA had accepted our application for a memorial and having seen the maquette (i.e. miniature model) of the statue.

-This charitable trust has no religious or political affiliations, and we set it up in 2019 to achieve Joyce’s vision.
-People from many walks of life have found it reflects their feelings.
+We established this charitable trust in 2019 in order to deliver Joyce’s vision.
+The trust has no religious or political affiliations, and people from many walks of life have found it reflects their feelings.

 ‘Is it only through suffering that men begin to question the ways of war and peace?’
 Joyce Gee